ingogriebsch/spring-hateoas-siren/README.md

 }
 ```

 Having this module on the classpath of your project is all you need to do to get the hypermedia type automatically enabled.
 This way incoming requests asking for the mentioned media type will get an appropriate response.
+The module is also able to deserialize a Json representation of the media type into the corresponding [representation models][Spring HATEOAS Representation Model].

 ## Behavior
 Using this module will make your application respond to requests that have an `Accept` header of `application/vnd.siren+json` in the following way:
 In general each [representation model][Spring HATEOAS Representation Model] is rendered into a Siren [entity][Siren Entity].
 Depending on the respective type of the [representation model][Spring HATEOAS Representation Model] the following rules apply:

 ### RepresentationModel
-If this module renders a `RepresentationModel`, it will
+If this module serializes a `RepresentationModel`, it maps
-* map any custom properties of the model (if it has some because it is subclassed) to Siren [properties][Siren Entity Properties].
+* any custom properties of the [representation model][Spring HATEOAS Representation Model] (if it has some because it is subclassed) to Siren [properties][Siren Entity Properties].
-* map the type of the model to the Siren Entity [title][Siren Entity Title] if available through the [Internationalization](#internationalization) mechanism.
+* the type of the [representation model][Spring HATEOAS Representation Model] to the Siren Entity [title][Siren Entity Title] if the type is mapped through the [Internationalization](#internationalization) mechanism.
-* map links of the model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).
+* [links][Spring HATEOAS Links] of the [representation model][Spring HATEOAS Representation Model] to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).

 #### Example: Serialize a subclassed RepresentationModel having some links
 _A sample representation model type_